 The Office of Student Accounting will maintain a petty cash fund from which employees may seek reimbursement for certain minor purchases.
 When the nature of certain departmental operations requires a fund for cash purchases of minor items, for making change for cash transactions, or for payment to research participants for incentives or reimbursement of participant costs, a departmental petty cash fund may be established upon proper justification and approval.
 This fund will be maintained by the department on a custodial basis.

 This policy applies to all University of South Alabama campus-based Divisions (excludes USA Health).

 4.1 Responsibility and Control of Petty Cash Funds

-Departmental petty cash funds must not exceed $500.00, unless approved by the Vice President for Financial Affairs.
+Departmental petty cash funds must not exceed $500.00, unless approved by the Executive Director, Student Financial Services.

 4.3.8 Reimbursement for recurring purchases that include sales tax and could be purchased through the University’s purchasing system is not allowed.

 4.3.9 Departments should use petty cash reimbursement as a means of purchasing items only in emergency situations or in other infrequent situations where it would be difficult or not cost effective to use the University’s purchasing system.

 4.3.10 To take advantage of the University’s exemption from the payment of sales tax, departments are encouraged to use the University’s purchasing system whenever possible and reasonable.

 4.4 Maintaining a Petty Cash Fund